Best Beaches on Naxos: Every Beach Worth Visiting (2026)

 ALYKO BEACH

-Against the backdrop of lush cedar forests, serene Alyko Beach is one of the most underrated on the island.
-The sands are soft and golden, the water clear and calm, and the environment untouched.
+Against the backdrop of the cedar forest, the sand is soft and golden, the water clear and calm, and the atmosphere entirely removed from the main beach strip.

 THE DETAILS